seananderson/phd/introduction.md

 \label{fig:mpt}
 \end{figure}

-First, we can consider existing management structures that create systems analogous to diversified portfolios.
-For example, fishers can engage in catch-pooling cooperatives where fishers share the profits from their catches according to predefined rules. @sethi2012 showed that this portfolio-like scheme reduces risk for red king crab fishers in the Bering Sea by up to 40%.
+First, we can identify resource management structures that promote diverse portfolios.
+For example, fishers can engage in catch-pooling cooperatives where fishers share the profits from their catches according to predefined rules.
+@sethi2012 showed that this portfolio-like scheme reduces risk for red king crab fishers in the Bering Sea by up to 40%.
 Other fisheries management tools, such as community-based management, individual transferable quotas, and licensing systems that allow for fishing a diversity of species, can create diversified catch portfolios for fishers and buffer fishers against the risk of poor profits [@hilborn2001; @kasperski2013].
 Alternatively, we can consider the properties of a diversified portfolio, such as representation, resilience, and redundancy, and look for management strategies that promote these properties in ecological systems [@haak2012]

-We can also use portfolio theory directly to optimally allocate harvesting efforts.
+Second, we can use portfolio theory directly to optimally allocate harvesting efforts.
 This suggestion is not new---some of the earliest references to ecological portfolios suggest portfolio theory as a management tool [@baldursson1997; @costanza2000] and interest in the topic expanded in